chrisfleisch/w205-labs/exercise_1/investigations/hospital_variability/hospital_variability.md

 +-------------------+--------------------+-----------+-----------+------------------+
 ```

-Using the same table of measures as before, I grouped the data by measure_id and found the standard deviation for each measure rate.
-This shows use the variabliity of each procedure.
+Using the same table of measures as before, I grouped the data by measure\_id and found the standard deviation for each measure rate.
+This shows use the variability of each procedure.